Every bite of food, every sip of drink that we take is either preventing or promoting disease. Choose wisely...

 A vegan DHA/EPA supplement may be beneficial to some and included here as an optional extra.
 I also like to include seaweed in my diet once or twice a week for a good hit of iodine which is deplete in many soils.
 Drinks-wise I favour water, herbal teas and green vegetable juices.

 For larger strength athletes that feel they wish to increase the percentage of protein in their diets there are plenty of vegan powdered supplements out there such as soya, brown rice, pea, hemp and sunflower.
-I caution people to stick to whole foods as far as possible but if a protein supplement is to be implemented then choose one that is as natural as possible with no artificial additives.
+I caution people to stick to whole foods as far as possible but if a protein supplement is to be implemented then choose one that is as natural as possible, preferably with no artificial additives.

 Nutrition consultations (one to one, Skype or telephone) £50